 Later, the teams created their own playbooks, aligned with the club playbook.
 For instance, in the team playbook, they had tactics in detail.
 How to do a set play, where to position on corners, how to press etc. All these tactics was aligned with the playing style that we had in the club playbook.
 According to the club playbook we should be a club where ”we by a great ball possession did not allow the opponents to score and also favoring individual skills but not on behalf of team performance”.
 We also created a slogan in latin accentuating we were a elite club – ”Vos have fun cum vincere”.
 So, in the team playbooks there was no option to play defensive and boring but freedom to have own tactics on how to implement this offensive way of playing.
 When a youth player was selected for the A-team it was easy to him to adopt to the tactics.

 In my profession as agile coach I have been working with a couple of great playbooks but the process around them had potential for improvement.
-Here are my reflections.
+Here are some reflections.

-At this big international company, they had a glossy playbook for the Business/IT division in PowerPoint format.
+At a big international company, they had a glossy playbook for the Business/IT division in PowerPoint format.
 It was a +100 pager with collected principles and practices guiding them in the daily work.
 The purpose was to describe who they were and what and how they did.
 It was supposed to be used for spreading and sharing knowledge generated throughout the organization and denoting the common functions.
 So far so good.
 This playbook was split in five sections: